-Integration interactions make programmatic calls to retrieve or post data to external systems and/or to perform actions.
+Integration interactions make programmatic calls to retrieve or post data to external systems and perform actions.
 They perform their work and then execute the next action.

 If an integration retrieves data, that data can be stored in custom fields, so you can use it in subsequent interactions.